jaalto/project--shell-script-performance-and-portability/README.md

 extracting regex matches and utilizing fast functions with namerefs.

+Contrary to popular perception,
-It's a myth that Bash is slow, considering all its features, if used correctly.
-On the other hand, for small and quick shell scripts, POSIX `sh` would probably be enough, or even faster.
+Bash is not particularly slow, considering all its features, if used correctly.
+On the other hand, for small and quick shell scripts, POSIX `sh` would probably be enough, and faster.
 But things are not that straightforward.
 More about this in section